 • Signature: Takes the above information along with the shared secret and generates an encrypted string.
 This is used to verify the token or message hasn’t been changed.

-To create a JWT:
+To create a JWT for Messaging:

 1. Create your JWT header with the following information: